header

 Sold out

-CORPS DES MATELOTS DE LA GARDE - FIRST EMPIRE: SOLDIERS OF STRASBOURG FIGURINE MADE OF PAINTED CARDBOARD gouache by the WURTZ family, second third of the 19th century, around 1815-1848.
+CORPS DES MATELOTS DE LA GARDE PREMIER EMPIRE: SOLDIERS OF STRASBOURG CARD FIGURINE ON CARDBOARD painted in gouache by the WURTZ family, second half of the 19th century, around 1815-1848.
 31156-1

 France.